🏠 About Now Archive Tags RSS

 My strategy

 I use the third strategy now.
 Windows 11 has a beta feature where you can choose to use UTF-8.
 You can set it up by following the step-by-step instruction from geekrewind.com.
 You still have to configure git not to convert CR LF to LF and vise versa on push and pull, but you don't have to configure Emacs to do anything when yanking and killing.
 To configure git to use UTF, I set the user environment variables LANG and LC_ALL since git and other programs compiled with MSYS2 respects the text encoding from those.
-In addition, I opened Git Bash, right-clicked the window title, selected Options…, selected Text, chose nb_NO and UTF-8 (you may want something else than nb_NO which is Norwegian Bokmål) since I read somewhere that git uses the settings set in Git Bash.
+In addition, I opened Git Bash, right-clicked the window title, selected Options…, selected Text, chose nb_NO and UTF-8 (you may want something else than nb_NO which is Norwegian BokmĂ„l) since I read somewhere that git uses the settings set in Git Bash.
 I am not certain if you need to do both, but I did and it works.
 In my .gitconfig in my $HOME, I made a section called [core] and on the next line wrote autocrlf = false.
 This means that git will not convert line endings on push and pull from Unix (LF) to Windows (CRLF).
+Since all my files use Unix line endings anyway, this is no longer necessary.

 I still have configuration to always use UTF-8 and Unix line endings inside Emacs and save every file as UTF-8 with Unix line endings.
 This is useful for getting rid of other encodings in previously made files.
 (In case I want that other encoding, for example for files I want to use under emulation of older systems, I can omit saving and they would still be in their original encoding.)
 I hope Microsoft will make UTF-8 and Unix line endings standard in Windows 12.
 The only small problem I have seen since switching to UTF-8 is that a few Norwegian glyphs in HP's notification about driver updates don't display properly.
 Otherwise, I have had no problems.
 Below is the configuration I use to set Emacs to use UTF-8 and Unix line endings and write every file with UTF-8 and Unix line endings.